-Nordstrom posts quarterly loss and 38% drop in revenue amid coronavirus pandemic
+Nordstrom posts half-billion-dollar quarterly loss and steep drop in revenue amid coronavirus pandemic

-Nordstrom waswalloped worse than expected by the coronavirus pandemic.
+Nordstrom was walloped worse than expected by the coronavirus pandemic.

 The Seattle-based retailer on Thursday reported a fiscal first-quarter loss of $521 million, or $3.33 a share, on revenue that fell 38% to $2.12 billion, for the three-month period ended May 2.
 In the year-earlier period ended May 4, 2019, Nordstrom posted a profit of $37 million on revenue of $3.44 billion.